ZeadShalaby/Salla-System/README.md

 </p>

 ## About The Project
-it's a projects coded in Backend Laravel & blade .
+it's a projects coded in Backend Laravel & Vue .
 Describe of the Project:
 Salla is an all-in-one e-commerce platform that helps businesses create, manage, and grow online stores with ease.
 It offers Arabic language support, region-specific payment, and shipping options, catering primarily to the Middle Eastern and North African markets.
 No technical expertise is required to get started.

 ## Built With

 **Server:** Apache, Laravel
+**Client:** VueJs, Bootstrap

 **Miscellaneous:** Github